remotion-dev/remotion/packages/docs/docs/player/api.md

 ```

 :::info
-A player needs to be loaded if it contains elements that use React Suspense, or if the `lazyComponent` props is being used.
+A player needs to be loaded if it contains elements that use React Suspense, or if the `lazyComponent` prop is being used.
 :::

 ### `renderPoster`